All Episodes

 It's no more complicated than that.

-Welcome to the program, sir.
+Jason, Traverse City, Michigan, welcome to the program, sir.

-Hey, I how you doing Russia?
+Hey, how are you doing, Rush?

-I'll get I'll get right to the point.
+I'll get right to the point.

-Uh I got some more deception for you by the left, and they're doing it right here in Michigan, and and we're pretty sure that uh uh Mark Brewer and the uh Michigan Democratic Party are behind it.
+I've got some more deception for you by the left, and they're doing it right here in Michigan.

-They uh they apparently they they get paid a dollar of petition or a dollar a signature, and uh they're trying to get this uh this on the uh yeah uh I know I've heard look, Dingy Harry tried to do this in Nevada.
+Apparently, they get paid a dollar a petition or a dollar a signature, and they're trying to get this on the I know.

 They're scared to death of this.

-The left must by definition be scared of what's real.
+The left must, by definition, be scared of what's real.

-They have to be frightened by what's real, because none of what they are is real.
+They have to be frightened by what's real because none of what they are is real.

 Everything they are is a lie.

-Something real comes along, real and substantive, and they panic, and they have to destroy it.
+Something real comes along, real and substantive, and they panic and they have to destroy it.

-And that's what they're trying to do with the Tea Party, Sarah Palin, me, whoever gets in their way.
+And that's what they're trying to do with the Tea Party.

-Isn't it um peculiar that the states are trying to hold on to these sexual predators past their terms and are letting violent criminals go free?
+Isn't it peculiar that the states are trying to hold on to these sexual predators past their terms and are letting violent criminals go free?